GluuFederation/flex/docs/admin/admin-ui/home.md

 ## Assets

-The Custom Asset Upload feature enables users to upload various types of assets directly to the Janssen Auth Server and its associated components through the graphical user interface (Admin UI) — without the need to manually access or modify the backend file system.
+The Custom Asset Upload feature enables users to upload various types of assets directly to the Janssen Auth Server and its associated components through the graphical user interface (Admin UI), without the need to manually access or modify the backend file system.
 It reduces dependency on system-level access or DevOps intervention and the file uploads are handled within the scope of user permissions defined in the Admin UI.

 ### Key Use Cases: